Exspecto322/MicMon/README.md

 A small Windows-only utility that enables/disables/toggles the **“Listen to this device”** setting for a recording device (microphone) using **pycaw** + Core Audio’s property store.

-Includes helper batch wrappers for Stream Deck and an optional alternative using NirSoft SoundVolumeView.
+Includes helper batch wrappers for Hotkey usage and an optional alternative using NirSoft SoundVolumeView.

 ## Requirements